nathhB/nbnet/README.md

 after including the nbnet header in the same source file where you defined `NBNET_IMPL`.

-nbnet does not provide any logging capacibilities so you have to provide your own:
+nbnet does not provide any logging capabilities so you have to provide your own:

 ```
 #define NBN_LogInfo(...)
 SomeLoggingFunction(__VA_ARGS__)